at-grandpa/dast.cr/README.md

 '2018-03-25','2018-03-26','2018-03-27'
 ```

-If date and diff format, display from applied diff date to date.
+If date and diff format, display from applied diff date to the date.

 ```console
 $ dast 2018-03-27 ~3day